jsaikali/cs1110-lab-FAQ/README.md

 Section is a structured time for you to work on the lab that was released the day before.
 The advantages of coming to lab is that you have TAs and Consultants at your disposal to ask questions as they come up.

 ### Is attendance mandatory?
-You will need to attend lab on days where there are manual questions for the lab due on that day.
+Not always, but **you will need to attend lab on days where there are manual questions** for the lab due on that day.
 So if Lab X is due today, and there are manual questions on that Lab X, you will need to attend today to discuss your responses.
 A staff member will give you credit during lab.

+### So, if I am finished with the lab I'm supposed to be working on (due next time), can I leave?
+Sure!
+Have a great day.

 ### Can I have a breakout room to discuss a question I have in private?
 Yes.
-But you have to add yourself to the "Lab Help" GoogleSheet that I send out at the beginning of each section, so we can streamline the process.
-It is the same GoogleSheet each time, but I add a new tab to it just before lab, so feel free to bookmark it.
+But you have to add yourself to the "Lab Help" GoogleSheet (Joanna sends the link out in the Chat), so we can streamline the process.
+It is the same GoogleSheet each time, but I add a new tab to it just before lab, so feel free to bookmark it. **When you come back to the main room, let the TA in there know that you're back (so she can send someone else to that breakout room).**

 ### What are "manual grade" modules?
 These are modules that are not graded by the autograder, because the questions ask for your thoughts/opinions.
 You will discuss your answers and get checked off in section on the day that the lab is due, so be sure to attend lab that day.